 "Statistics show that more civilians were killed by fire than any other force during World War II!"
 Baruch's numbers help explain why the idea of radioactive fallout is given very little attention in the film.
 Less the forty-five seconds are dedicated to the longest lasting bomb effect, consisting entirely of a Geiger counter swooping back and forth.
 The pride of the Reading civil defense forces, however, is their early warning system.
 Lights flash up as warnings come in from Long Island, New York.
 If an attack is to take place, a box in the civil defense headquarters lights up and triggers alarms in fire stations, hospitals, schools and religious institutions.
 The notion of communication after an attack has also been carefully assessed and the recruitment of local women to work call centers at the phone company is the main solution.
 In case there are no phones, local ham radio operators are to be pressed into action after volunteering with the county.
-Although not specifically mentioned this would be the R.A.C.E.S. program in action.
-Meaning Radio Amateur Civil Emergency Services, the program would ask ham radio operators to press on communications after a nuclear emergency.
-The local motorcycle club volunteer to act as couriers and escorts for medical personnel.
+A local motorcycle club volunteers to act as couriers and escorts for medical personnel.
 In a creative throwback to the previous century, it is noted that civil defense officials are making lists of private horse owners in the county with the hopes that the animals could be pressed into service as messengers following an attack.
 Local jockeys and riders are cataloged as well.

 Of course, all of this preparation would be moot if there were not institutions in place to take on the wounded that would result from an attack.
 The rest of the film is dedicated to examining this problem.
 The solution is a Pre-Packaged Disaster Hospital.
 In the basement of the Berks County Home, three medical professionals and thirty volunteers, including some from the previously mentioned motorcycle club, can have the hospital completely set up in four hours.
 When packed, the complete contents take up several semi-truck trailers.
 When unpacked, a fully operational hospital is available well outside the target zone.
-To take a look at the complete set up of the Packaged Disaster Hospital Click Here.
 Concluding, Baruch returns to his opening narration, only to have his words of wisdom again halted by a mushroom cloud.
-"You've seen it here as direct evidence of how any American community can easily, there's the interruption again, the kind that's always with us in an uneasy world."
+"You've seen it here as direct evidence of how any American community can easily . . . there's the interruption again, the kind that's always with us in an uneasy world."

 The Life Atomic